Arthurcsh/Weather/README.md

 # Weather
-Project Weather is for continuous integration with platforms of Bitrise
+Project Weather is for continuous integration with platforms of Bitrise.